February 16 2007 (Refreshed Aug 13 2012; Checked Nov 11 2019)

 If collaborative inquiry is part of cognitive presence, this implies the existence of (1) a community of learners, and (2) interaction that includes meaningful discourse including traditional critical thinking processes.

 These definitions focus on the construction of meaning through a process of inquiry.
 This means a shift from “lecturing and telling” to questioning, probing and open inquiry.
-Thinking of cognitive awareness also suggests the importance of reflecting and thinking time in courses and grappling with problems for which there may not be ready answers.
+Thinking of cognitive presence as talking or writing about our thinking also suggests the importance of reflecting and thinking time in courses and grappling with problems for which there may not be ready answers.

 2. Model of Practical Inquiry Supports Goal of Cognitive Presence